illumos/ipd/ipd/0017/README.md

 onto the folks packaging software, I'm not sure that's any less true than it already was.

-One thing that we should consider is what amount of safe guards should we add in here?
-Should we make sure that we're not descending into `/dev`, `/devices/`, `/system`, or `/proc`?
+For that reason, no prefix denylist is applied when creating or cleaning directories.
+It is difficult to produce a complete list and a manifest is already privileged input.
+There are structural safeguards - for example the expanded path must be absolute and may not contain `.` or `..`, symbolic links are refused and cleaning doesn't follow symbolic links.
+A mount point inside a directory being emptied causes the removal to fail and the service to enter maintenance, rather than the mounted filesystem being cleaned.

+Furthermore, a directory is only emptied when it already existed.
+The directory is rescanned until a pass finds nothing left to remove, with the number of passes bounded so that a concurrent writer cannot block the restarter indefinitely.
+Races with concurrent creation, including a subdirectory gaining new content between being emptied and removed, fall under best effort rules rather than failing the start.
+Hard removal failures put the service in maintenance.

 ### Other Security Considerations

 When walking a directory tree, there is an inherent [TOCTTOU vulnerability](https://en.wikipedia.org/wiki/Time-of-check_to_time-of-use).
 For example, if someone maliciously replaces a directory with a symbolic link or similar, that can be a trickier thing to handle.
-One solution is to basically do all the manipulation of the permissions and ownership using operations on file descriptors (e.g. fchown(2), fchmod(2), etc.) and always using openat(2) to always move forward one directory at a time.
+This is addressed by doing all manipulation of the permissions and ownership using operations on file descriptors (e.g. fchown(2), fchmod(2), etc.) and using openat(2) to move forward one directory component at a time.

 However, if something else has elevated permissions, being root on the intermediate path, or an administrator has set a service to run on a